 There are many other reasons for muscle pain and tension, including sitting down too much (being too sedentary), sitting for long periods in a position that puts strain on your body, or over-exerting yourself during exercise.
-Even not having the best mattress for the postural support your body needs.
-If you are experiencing pain, speak to your doctor to see what treatment is needed before you begin using one of the best handheld massagers at home.
+Even not having the best mattress for your posture needs can lead to discomfort.
+If you are dealing with regular pain, speak to your doctor to see what treatment is needed before you begin using one of the best handheld massagers at home.

 1. Theragun Mini: Best handheld massager overall